NativeScript/firebase/packages/firebase-ui/README.md

 ## Set up your app for Firebase

-You need to set up your app for Firebase before you can enable FirebaseUI.
+You need to set up your app for Firebase before you can enable FirebaseUI for Auth.
 To set up and initialize Firebase for your NativeScript app, follow the instructions on the documentation of the [@nativescript/firebase-core](../firebase-core/) plugin.

 ## Add the FirebaseUI for Auth SDK to your app